Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Notes

 * If you configure Input Shaping, you will need to retune your Pressure Advance.
 It is recommend to first tune Input Shaping, then Pressure Advance, then Retraction.
-* When enabling and configuring pressure advance, the extruder acceleration (M201 E parameter) has to be limited to the allowable instantaneous speed change of the extruder (aka jerk, M566 E parameter) divided by pressure advance (M572 S parameter).
-For example, if a machine used jerk 300 at a PA of 0.02 to 0.03, maximum extruder acceleration would be 300 / 0.02 = 10,000 to 300 / 0.03 = 15,000.
+* When enabling and configuring pressure advance, the extruder acceleration ([M201](/User_manual/Reference/Gcodes/M201) E parameter) has to be limited to the allowable instantaneous speed change of the extruder (aka jerk) in mm/s, divided by pressure advance (M572 S parameter) in seconds.
+Note [M566](/User_manual/Reference/Gcodes/M566) reports jerk in mm/min, [M205](/User_manual/Reference/Gcodes/M205) reports jerk in mm/s.
+For example, if a machine used extruder jerk of 50mm/s (3,000mm/min) at a PA of 0.02s, maximum extruder acceleration would be 50 / 0.02 = 2,500mm/s^2.
 * For more details such as tuning the value see [Pressure advance](/User_manual/Tuning/Pressure_advance){target=_blank}.

 ## M573: Report heater PWM